nestybox/sysbox/README.md

 the main sponsor of the Sysbox open-source project.

-Having said this, we encourage participation from the community to help evolve and improve it, with the goal of improving Sysbox and increasing the use cases that it enables.
-External maintainers and contributors are welcomed!
+Having said this, we encourage participation from the community to help evolve and improve it, with the goal of increasing the use cases and benefits it enables.
+External maintainers and contributors are welcomed.

-Nestybox uses Sysbox as the core of it's Sysbox enterprise product, which consists of Sysbox plus proprietary features meant for enterprise use.
+Nestybox uses Sysbox as the core of it's Sysbox enterprise product (Sysbox-EE), which consists of Sysbox plus proprietary features meant for enterprise use.

 To ensure synergy between the Sysbox project and commercial entities such as Nestybox, we use the following criteria when considering adding functionality to